lxtGH/lxtGH.github.io/_pages/includes/intro.md

 My research topics are:

-Multi-modal learning with LLMs.
-(Connect visual perception with Large language models) and Image, Video Generation / Synthesis / Editing.
+Multi-modal learning with LLMs and Image, Video Generation / Synthesis / Editing / Segmentation.

 Previously, I did some works on image/video segmentation and detection, open world learning.